pdjr-signalk/signalk-notification-injector/README.md

 The first form is used to issue a notification, the second form to cancel (or delete) any existing notification.

-If the interface being used to deliver the message is configured as protected, then _password_ must be supplied and it must have a value which is defined in the plugin's list of security keywords for notification generation to be permitted.
+The optional _password_ field is required if the interface used to deliver the message has its _Protected?_ configuration property enabled.
+In this case, messages will only be processed if the supplied _password_ has a value which is defined in the plugin's list of security keywords.
-If the interface being used is not protected, then *password* is optional and if a value is supplied it will be discarded.
+If the interface being used is not protected, then _password_ is optional and if a value is supplied it will be discarded.

 _key_ is the notification key to which the message applies and it should